-There will be a continuous stream of data packets with 1 second time interval between packets.
+There will be continuous stream of data packets with 1 second time interval between packets.
 Each data packet is an ASCII string of 45 characters, containing 10 data fields.
 Each field starts with label character and follows by decimal numeric data of constant length, padded by leading zeroes.
-Each string is terminated by carriage return (CR) and line feed (LF) characters, bytes 0D and 0A.
+Each string is terminated by return and new line characters, bytes 0D and 0A.